aws-observability/aws-otel-collector/docs/developers/dependabot-prs.md

 * Execute the script ./tools/dependabot-pr/dependabot-pr.sh
   * This will create a PR with the following title: `dependabot updates <date>`
   * This pr can be reviewed and merged as if it was submitted by a team member.
-* Close the dependabot PRs that were merged in the PR above.